Local geometry of special pieces of nilpotent orbits: Computational results

 Our proof turns out to be more transparent in reverse.
 Thus we can use the above to construct a morphism from $({\mathfrak h}_{3}\oplus{\mathfrak h}_{3}^*)/\mathfrak{S}_4$ to the intersection ${\mathcal S}\cap\overline\0$.
 Since all of our generating invariants $g_{ij}$ appear, this map is a closed immersion.
 By general results on branching and dimension, the image equals the intersection ${\mathcal S}\cap\overline{\0}$.
 One can verify that the image lies in $\overline{\0}$ by checking the condition $\rho(x)^5=0$. \end{proof}

 \begin{remark} a) It is possible to argue from Thm. \ref{d4S4thm} that ${\mathcal S}\cap\overline{\0}$ is isomorphic to ${\mathbb C}^6/\mathfrak{S}_4$.
 (A smooth equivalence of singularities follows more or less immediately; our result establishes an isomorphism as varieties.)
 We have included the above computational proof because it helps to illustrate the general approach, which we will also employ in the following subsection.
+The precise computation will also be useful in the proof by the second, third and fourth authors of (the global version of) Lusztig's special pieces conjecture \cite{Fu-Juteau-Levy-Sommers:GeomSP}.

 b) The symplectic leaves in $({\mathfrak h}_3\oplus{\mathfrak h}_3^*)/\mathfrak{S}_4$ are in one-to-one correspondence with the parabolic subgroups of $\mathfrak{S}_4$ up to conjugacy.
 This is summarized in the following diagram: